mattg317/Deploying_with_Flask/README.md

 connection_var = os.environ.get("mysql_connection")
 engine = create_engine(connection_var)
 ```
-2. Back on Heroku go to settings  and click **Reveal Config Vars**.
+2. Back on Heroku, navigate to settings tab, scroll down and click **Reveal Config Vars**.

-3. Add the the variable string you made in step (so in this case `mysql_connection`) to the field on the left, and the your connect string to the field on the right. *Note* be sure no to add quotations.
+3. Add the variable string used in step 1 (so in this case `mysql_connection`) to the field on the left, and the connection string to the field on the right. *Note* be sure not to add quotations.

-4. Re-deploy app.